-When thinking of pearls, one conjures up images of perfectly round, white gems with a subtle iridescence.
-Pearls, in fact, come in many colours from white to pink to grey to blue to green, with varying colours of iridescence like pink and green, and can form naturally or can be cultured.
+When thinking about pearls, one conjures up images of perfectly round, white gems with a subtle iridescence.
+Pearls, in fact, come in many different colours, from white and pink to grey, blue and green.
+They also display varying colours of iridescence, like pink and green, and can form naturally or can be cultured.

 The History of Pearls

 For much of human history, natural pearls have been coveted and treasured.
 In 55 BC, Julius Caesar was said to have attempted an invasion of Britain to secure its copious supply of river pearls… he did not succeed!

 Cultured Akoya pearls.
 Photograph by Pat Daly @ Gem-A.

 Pearls were seen not only as a symbol of wealth and exclusivity, but also of purity, integrity and wisdom.
 In ancient Japan, it was believed that pearls were formed from the tears of mythical creatures such as angels and mermaids.
 Often worn by 17th, 18th and 19th century European aristocracy both in daily life and in painted portraits, a strand of pearls represented unimaginable wealth.